CBI Insurance for Canadian Companies

 What is Contingent Business Interruption Insurance?

 Contingent business interruption insurance and contingent extra expense coverage is an extension to other insurance that reimburses lost profits and extra expenses resulting from an interruption of business at the premises of a customer or supplier.
 The contingent property may be specifically named, or the coverage may blanket all customers and suppliers.
 Contingent business interruption insurance can also contain contingent business income insurance or dependent properties insurance.
 Sometimes the term “contingent time element” is used when discussing both CBI and contingent extra expense.
 Time element simply refers to either business interruption or extra expense coverage.
-Companies purchase this type of insurance as an extension to their standard property insurance.
+Companies purchase this type of insurance as an extension of their standard property insurance.
 Coverage is usually triggered by physical damage to customers’ or suppliers’ property or to property on which the insured company depends to attract customers.
-The type of physical damage must be the same as insured under the controlling policy.
+The type of physical damage must be the same as insured under the controlling insurance policies.